Best CFD Brokers in Germany 2025

 Trading Platforms

-compare HF Markets EU trading accounts
+compare FBS EU trading accounts

-Pros and Cons of HF Markets EU
+Pros and Cons of FBS EU

 Pros